zenna/Omega.jl/docs/src/causal.md

 Omega supports causal inference through the `replace` function and higher-order causal inference through the random interventional distribution `rid`.
 Causal inference is a topic of much confusion, we recommend this [blog post](https://www.inference.vc/untitled/) for a primer.

-## Causal Interention - the `replace` operator
+## Causal Intervention - the `replace` operator

-The `replace` operator models an interention to a model.
+The `replace` operator models an intervention to a model.
 It changes the model.

 ```@docs